pietgeursen/sbot-gossip/README.md

   - replace gossip plugin with connection manager

 ## TODO later
-- is the 'join' stuff set up ok and working.
+- [ ] is the 'join' stuff set up ok and working.
 Think we need a selector and to make sure the join is created ok.
+- [ ] limit only 1 connection per peer, even if multi routes exist
-- handle inbound peer stuff
+- [ ] handle inbound peer stuff
 - [ ] limit connections by protocol type
   - [ ] should setMax change?
 I think this is just max by type, not blanket max.
     - this has implications for prioritisation.
 To make it easier I think they need to specify an order of preference for connection type eg RTC.
 If not ordered, then selecting the right number of routes to connect to is complicated but doable.